Adapted from Shlomo Angel and Patrick Lamson-Hall’s NYU Stern Urbanization Project, here and here.

 Comparative cross sections of old (left) and new (right) St. Paul’s (link)

 Secondly, this cathedral reflected Britain’s growing interest in European and world affairs.
 Merchant ships sailing up the River Thames would first see the domes of Wren’s Greenwich Hospital for the wounded and retired sailors in the British navy; around the next bend in the river, the dome of St. Paul’s came into view.
 With Britain competing with France for colonial power, Wren visited Les Invalides, the Paris hospital for retired sailors in the French navy.
-Through carefully studying Les Invalides and reviewing prints of French architecture, Wren copied and improved on classical traditions when redesigning London after the fire.
-St. Paul’s is also markedly similar to Michelangelo’s sixteenth-century dome at the Vatican.
+Through studying Les Invalides and reviewing prints of French architecture, Wren copied and improved on classical traditions when redesigning London after the fire.
+St. Paul’s is also similar to Michelangelo’s sixteenth-century dome at the Vatican.
 St. Paul’s was supposed to be a cathedral, but its dome became an act of one-upsmanship against similar and existing domes in Paris and Rome.

 The River Thames with St. Paul’s Cathedral

 London from Greenwich Park

 Lastly, this religious architecture ironically symbolized the growing power of secular thought and finance over national governance.
 As capital of England, London’s architectural focal points are split geographically between Westminster to the west and central London to the east.
 Power in Westminster is, in turn, divided between three main architectural points of interest: Westminster Abbey (symbolizing God), Buckingham Palace (symbolizing the king), and the Houses of Parliament (whose House of Commons symbolizes the country).
 This maps onto the neat triad of “God, King, and Country” or the three estates of “clergy, nobility, and commoners.”